dhruv2102/MS2-Sorting-Algorithm-Visualizer/README.md

     - Result: Both the sliders work perfectly and change values as required

 4. Dropdown list is working
-    - Result: Dropdown list is working fine and selecteing the desired algorithm
+    - Result: Dropdown list is working fine and selecting the desired algorithm

 5. Sort array button working
-    - CLicking the button results in the array to be sorted
+    - Clicking the button results in the array to be sorted

 6. W3C Validator Test
     ![W3C Results](/assets/images/w3c.png)